sanjayankur31/zaphod/README.rst

 A wrapper around `latexdiff <https://github.com/ftilmann/latexdiff>`__ that recursively checks changes in LaTeX sources between two Git revisions and generates a nice annotated PDF in a new Git branch.
 This Git branch sits on top of the newer revision - after one has accepted/rejected changes, one can remove the annotations and simply commit and merge to the master branch - a nice workflow.

-It's rather simple at the moment and probably has heaps of issues.
+It is rather simple at the moment and probably has heaps of issues.
 Feel free to modify it to suit your purposes and open pull requests.

 Here is a test repository with LaTeX sources and a resultant